kkostov/kkostov/README.md

 ### Hello, I'm Konstantin 👋

-🔭 Independent App developer from Belgium.
+🔭 Independent App developer from Belgium 🇧🇪.
 A long-time human in tech, building delightful, people-centred and reliable apps for iOS, macOS and the web!

 😄 he/him